43615/dcim-scripts/README.md

   - Degree 4 example: `1 2 1 3 1 2 1 4 1 2 1 3 1 2 1`
 - `calendar.dcim`: Prints the calendar of a given year.
 Unsafe, intended for one-off usage.
   - Gregorian calendar, only correct after 1582 AD.
 - `approx.dcim`: Approximates any positive number as a rational.
 Generates successively better approximations until exact equality is reached.
 The "error reduction factor" dictates how many times closer a new approximation needs to be before it is accepted (1 if omitted).
+Higher values make it converge faster, but also increase the chance of missing a useful approximation you want.